Keeshond

 Top Takeaways

-The Keeshond is a smart, sensitive breed with a lion’s mane and the penchant for cuddling.
-They’re too sociable to be a guard dog but make great watchdogs—it’s what they were bred to do!
-They also make excellent family pets, are good with kids, cats and other dogs and, not ones for alone time, are happiest when they are surrounded by family.
+The Keeshond is a smart, sensitive breed with a lion’s mane and a penchant for cuddling.
+They’re too friendly to be guard dogs but make excellent watchdogs—it’s what they were bred to do!
+They also make excellent family pets, are good with kids, cats, and other dogs and are happiest when surrounded by family that they can stare at with love in their eyes.

 Expert input provided by Sarah Wooten, DVM, CVJ at PumpkinCare and Alex Smith, a trainer at the Positive Puppy Trainer.